Top 30 NPM Packages for Node.js Developers 2022

 As we mentioned, MySQL is very popular amongst database managers, but so is MongoDB.
 This library will provide a necessary driver for those who wish to implement a full version of MongoDB within their Node.js projects.
 This will give you the necessary room to use MongoDB to its full potential within your Node projects.

 With millions of downloads each month, Morgan is one of the top priority libraries for Node devs.
-Morgan is a HTTP request logger, storing HTTP requests and giving you concise insight into how your app is being used, and where there could be potential errors or other issues that you haven’t yet explored.
+Morgan is an HTTP request logger, storing HTTP requests and giving you concise insight into how your app is being used, and where there could be potential errors or other issues that you haven’t yet explored.
 Easily the most reliable HTTP logger known to the Node.js community.

-Markdown is a minified, more elegant, version of HTML.
-Markdown lets you convert text to HTML by using specific markdown syntaxes and tags.
-While HTML focuses on making everything appealing to the web, Markdown on the other hand wants to put the focus on text, specifically on the way text is presented, and how to best help online editors to output beautiful text, with less trouble and learning of HTML.
+Markdown is a minified, more elegant version of HTML.
+Markdown lets you convert text to HTML using specific markdown syntaxes and tags.
+While HTML focuses on making everything appealing to the web, Markdown on the other hand wants to put the focus on text, specifically on the way text is presented, and how to best online help editors to output beautiful text, with less trouble and learning of HTML.
 The Marked Node.js library will implement Markdown in any project, app or website that you’re working on.

 Best Packages and Libraries for Node.js Projects

 So many of the libraries we explored, can be used directly together to secure a decent starting base for your next project.
-Security, flexibility, workflow, productivity, extendability, we feel these are the keywords that best represent the packages that we have explored here, and if you happen to just be a Node.js developer — we welcome you to leave a comment down below, sharing your insights about Node, and your most favorite Node packages that you feel you cannot live without in your daily Node dev environment.
+Security, flexibility, workflow, productivity, extendability are the keywords that best represent the packages we have explored here.
+If you happen to be a Node.js developer — we welcome you to leave a comment down below, sharing your insights about Node, and your most favorite Node packages that you feel you cannot live without in your daily Node dev environment.
 Thanks, and see you at the next Node resource we decide to publish.